 Open an Account

-Determine how much money you're looking to invest and begin by opening a trading account with an on-line broker or a traditional investment broker with branches in all the major cities (see resources).
+Determine how much money you're looking to invest and begin by opening a trading account with an online broker or a traditional investment broker with branches in all the major cities.
 Be aware that many investment brokers require minimum amounts to open an account.

-Find a good financial adviser (see resources).
-Most will offer free consultation to discuss your financial goals.
+Most financial advisors will offer free consultation to discuss your financial goals.
 Check the adviser's background to find out if he or she has ever been sued or has client complaints for unsuitable investment recommendations.
 Obviously, if they don't have a clean record, you don't want to entrust your money to them.

-Determine in which market you would like to trade.
 The New York Stock Exchange and Nasdaq are the two largest markets where all major companies are listed.
-There is also the OTC (over-the-counter) market where all the unlisted "penny stocks" are traded.
+There is also the OTC (over-the-counter), market where all the unlisted "penny stocks" are traded.
 These are stocks that usually sell for under a dollar a share.
 As a beginner, beware of trading in the OTC market as it is extremely volatile and open to manipulation by "pump and dump" schemes.
 These are schemes in which a company's stock is "pumped," or inflated artificially through false or misleading statements, in order to "dump" or sell the overvalued stock at a higher price.

 Look at a company's fundamentals, such as price-to-earnings ratio, which is the price per share divided by its earnings per share.
 It indicates when a company is overvalued or undervalued.
 Check a company's debt ratio, which indicates the ratio of debt relative to its assets.
 Also, consider the cash flow of a company, which signifies how solvent it is.